RaihanSarkar1/DjangoTask/README.md

 ## How to run the project

+### Install python if not present

 ### First create the virtul env use the following code
-To create the virtual env run
+To create the virtual env run this in the project folder
 - py - m venv <env_name>

-After creating the virtual environment run it -<env_name>\Scripts\activate.bat
+After creating the virtual environment activate the virtual environment
+- <env_name>\Scripts\activate

 You will see the environment name in the command prompt